 b) the filtered mean power centred on a frequency channel adjacent to one of the respective repeater type 1-C passband edges.

 The assumed filter for the adjacent channel frequency is defined in table 6.5.3.2-4 and the filters on the assigned channels are defined in table 6.5.2.2-6.

+CACLR shall also be applied in case NCR-Fwd and NCR-MT transmit simultaneously in uplink and the NCR-Fwd passband and NCR-MT carrier are not contiguous.
+In this case, the gap between the NCR-Fwd passband and the NCR-MT carrier shall be considered in the same manner as a gap between passbands.